 - You definitely don’t have to work when you’re sick.
 You have the right to a paid sick leave after a medical professional has established a legitimate medical condition that requires time off work.

-- You only have to work eight hours a day or 48 hours per week; these don’t include time for meals and rest.
-Break periods cannot total less than one hour.
+- You only have to work eight hours a day or 48 hours per week; these don’t include time for the lunch break or occasional breaks.
+Break periods shouldn’t total less than one hour.
 Moreover, you should not continuously work for more than five hours at a time.

 - Your total work hours (including work and break periods) cannot exceed 10 hours per day.
 In addition, you cannot have less than one complete day off per week.
 If you work for six continuous days, you must have 24 hours off between each six-day period.

 - If an individual conflict arises between you and your employer or someone else in your workplace, you should take it up with the HR department in your company within seven days.
-After ten days have passed, you have to go to court.
+After ten days with no resolution, you can go to court.
 If you don’t take action within 30 days of the conflict, you no longer have the right to do anything about it.

 - You should get paid in full if you arrive at work and your employer prevents you from working in any way.
 However, if you arrive at work and you are prevented from working due to compulsory reasons that are out of the employer’s hands, you only have the right to half your pay.